Robin-J-Schwarz/Robin-J-Schwarz.github.io/_posts/2023-11-17-3Phase-Separator.md

 last_modified_at: 2023-11-17
 ---

-During my exchange semester in Norway at the University of Agder (UiA), I took the course Industrial IT.
-The course focused on the programming and concepts of PLCs, specifically PLCs from Beckhoff.
-As the final project me and three students programmed the PLC of an three-phase oil separator.
-We developed the sequence of the entire system and implemented it using TwinCAT.
-We also designed a PID controller which was simulated in MATLAB before implementation.
+During my exchange semester in Norway at the University of Agder (UiA), I took the Industrial IT course.
+The course focused on the programming and concepts of PLCs, specifically Beckhoff PLCs.
+As a final project, I and three other students programmed the PLC of a three-phase oil separator.
+We developed the sequence of the whole system and implemented it using TwinCAT.
+We also designed a PID controller, which was simulated in MATLAB before implementation.
 A HIM was added to control the system and finally the implemented controller was extensively tested and documented.

 Schematics of oil separator:
 ![Schematics](/assets/image/IndustrialIT_UIA/Schematics.png)